 Key distinctions:

-Moirai handles any-variate time series natively, modeling cross-series dependencies that TimesFM fundamentally cannot capture in its standard configuration.
-For demand forecasting where correlated product families matter, Moirai has an architectural advantage.
+Moirai 2.0 handles any-variate time series natively, modeling cross-series dependencies that TimesFM fundamentally cannot capture in its standard configuration.
+Salesforce released Moirai 2.0 in August 2025, switching from the original masked encoder to a decoder-only design — dropping parameter count roughly 30x relative to Moirai 1.0-Large while posting better benchmark results.
+For demand forecasting where correlated product families matter, Moirai retains its architectural advantage over TimesFM despite the internal redesign.12

 IBM TTM at 1M–48M parameters reportedly outperforms TimesFM by 19% on certain benchmarks, demonstrating that compact, domain-specialized architectures remain competitive against larger foundation models.